Justice-Through-Code/spring_2022/projects/wow/wow.md

     3. Your wireframe should have clear information on what any buttons, forms, or hyperlinks do.
 It should be clear how users can interact with the app!
 -   Remember that although this is extremely open-ended, **you want to tailor your wireframe to represent your eventual Minimum Viable Product (MVP)**

-    -   Since you'll have to build everything represented in your wireframe using Django, make sure your are thinking ahead to make sure your proposed plan is feasible!
+    -   Since you'll have to build everything represented in your wireframe using Django, make sure you are thinking ahead to make sure your proposed plan is feasible!
-    -   As JTC instructors and TAs, we will help figure out if you will need to scale back to a smaller set of pages or features. _You will get feedback on your wireframe MVP well before you have to start implementing it with Django_
+    -   As JTC instructors and TAs, we will help figure out if you will need to scale back to a smaller set of pages or features. _You will get feedback on your wireframe MVP well before you start implementing it with Django_

 ### Wireframe